Our Care Team

-Your hospice care team is specially designed to put your care in the hands of a multi-specialty, educational and highly responsive team that is focused on YOU.
+Our hospice care team is specially designed to put your care in the hands of a multi-specialty, qualified and highly responsive team that is focused on you.
 Our patients typically receive four or more visits per week from their dedicated team of care providers.
-Our teams are skilled in helping patients and their loved ones enjoy the last months of life together.
-Our goals are for every patient to be pain free, waiting room free, testing free, confusion free and relationship rich.
+Our team is skilled in helping patients and their loved ones enjoy their last months of life together.
+Our goal is for every patient to be pain free, waiting room free, testing free, confusion free and relationship rich.

 Hospice team members make scheduled visits based on your needs.
 Typically, visits are made more frequently at the beginning of care and as the end of life nears.
-Additional visits may be scheduled any time you have a change in your condition, an issue with symptom control or newly identified care needs.
+Additional visits may be scheduled any time you have a change in condition, an issue with symptom control or newly identified care needs.
 There is no set length of time for hospice visits.
-Your team will stay as long as needed to provide the care you need and meet the specific visit goals.
+Our team will stay as long as needed to provide the care you need and meet the specific goals of each visit.